luyadev/luya/docs/guide/ngrest-plugins.md

 }
 ```

-Make sure the the `field` extra field is part of the validation rules.
+Make sure the `field` extra field is part of the validation rules as mentioned below:

 ```php
 public function rules()